sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

  - [MIFOSX-2320] - Not able to make repayment after second tranche disbursement
  - [MIFOSX-2045] - Clarify New Loan Repayment Strategy Wording
  - [MIFOSX-2335] - fix removing a charge on a recalculateLoanSchedule
- - [Mifosx-2334] - Meltdown in advanced accounting...sum of all charges is not equal to the fee charge for a transaction
+ - [Mifosx-2334] - Meltdown in advanced accounting...sum of all charges is not equal to the fee charge for a cashTransaction

 Community-App